 Several policies address the needs of specific age groups, for example:

 - Reshaping care for older people: a programme for change 2011-2021 provides a framework to address the challenges of supporting and caring for Scotland’s growing older population into the next decade and beyond.

 - ScotPHN (Scottish Public Health Network) produced a policy landscape review which maps out the key policies and strategies affecting the health of older people in Scotland.

-- The Scottish Government introduced the Children and Young People Bill to the Parliament on the 18 April which aims to ensure that children’s rights properly influence the design and delivery of policies and services.
+- The Scottish Government's Children and Young People Bill aims to ensure that children’s rights properly influence the design and delivery of policies and services.
 This will also support implementation of the principles of the Getting it right for every child (GIRFEC) approach.

-- Valuing Young People is a guidance for professionals working with young people on the key policies and principles to refer to when designing services.
+- Valuing Young People is a guide for professionals working with young people on the key policies and principles to refer to when designing services.

-The Equality Act 2010 came into force in October 2010 and provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.
-There are nine ‘protected characteristics’ under the Act, one of which is Age.
+The Equality Act 2010 provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.
+There are nine ‘protected characteristics’ under the Act, one of which is age.

-The UN Convention on the Rights of the Child (external link) states that children have rights to health and the highest quality health care available.
+The UN Convention on the Rights of the Child states that children have rights to health and the highest quality health care available.
 Data protection, confidentiality and anonymity have the potential to clash with the rights of the child to their own privacy.
-These rights are summarised on the Scotland’s Commissioner for Children and Young People website (external link).
+These rights are summarised on the Scotland’s Commissioner for Children and Young People website.

 Scottish Ministers have made a commitment to the United Nations Convention on the Rights of the Child and are taking forward a range of actions to make sure children’s rights are realised across Scotland.